Welcome to my blog.

 I’m a passionate problem-solver first and foremost.

-I’ve done a lot of different projects in a lot of different industries over my 11 year (so far!) career, of varying complexity and purpose.
+I’ve done a lot of different projects in a lot of different industries over my 14 year career, of varying complexity and purpose.
 I enjoy all aspects of the profession, but in my opinion there is nothing more satisfying than getting stuck into a big, juicy business problem and finishing up with a beautifully elegant solution.

 I also enjoy playing around with new emerging technologies at home.
 More about that in my blog…